Kari Duffy, Program Director: Business & Marketing Education (Plan 1), Business & Industry Route (Plan 2), and Career & Technical Education.

-The BME degree or BME Add-on with a CTE certificate allows program completers to teach any of the 50 plus business or marketing courses a school might offer.
+The BME degree or BME Add-on with a CTE certificate allows program completers to teach any of the 50-plus business or marketing courses a school might offer.
 The degree also certifies completers to coordinate work-site learning educational opportunities at a qualified work-site outside the classroom, linking high school students’ work experiences with classroom learning; and the degree certifies you to instruct the career choices course, facilitating career development, job retention, and resource management.
-The BME major is offered in conjunction with the Department of Education.
-The College of Business and Public Administration provides the required business-related courses in business administration, computer applications, accounting, and Career and Technical Education.
-The Department of Education provides courses in professional education and advising toward teacher certification within the State of Washington.
+The BME major is offered in conjunction with the School of Education.
+The College of Professional Programs School of Business provides the required business-related courses in business administration, computer applications, accounting, and Career and Technical Education.
+The School of Education provides courses in professional education and advising toward teacher certification within the State of Washington.

 All CTE, BME, and business administration courses are offered online.
 Tuition for online courses differs from on-campus courses; please contact Student Financial Services for current tuition rates.